PhenoApps/Field-Book/docs/source/barcodes.rst

 Plant height
 ~~~~~~~~~~~~
 Barcoded height sticks can be used to rapidly capture plot height values.
-Attaching the Android device to the stick makes it possible to accurately capture height without having to handle the device.
+Attaching the Android device to the stick makes it possible to accurately capture height without having to hold both the height stick and the device.

 .. figure:: /_static/images/barcodes/barcodes_plant_height.png
    :width: 40%